This is me openly reminiscing about some of my favorite travel moments with my family.

 Calabar to Oron, Akwa Ibom: Almost every year on the 25th of December, a day that we celebrated for obvious reasons (Christmas) and because it marked 2 birthdays in the family, we would leave Calabar for Oron by car or my personal favorite – speedboat.
 I like being in or around water which is no surprise since I descend (at least partly, on my dad’s side) from riverine people.
 I enjoyed the bouncy feeling as the boat sped through the water and the exciting departure from everyday life that cruising in a boat to a destination represented.
 Though it wasn’t always possible, I always wanted us to travel by speedboat.

-Oron is so close to Calabar (2hr drive, under an hour by boat) that the trip would often last a day, no sleepovers, which is what we (my siblings, cousins, and myself) wanted.
-My grandparent’s house was huge, or it seemed so to us, and we loved to play hide and seek in the many rooms or pretend we were on an adventure in an unknown land.
-Sometimes we would put on singing or dancing performances for my (now late) grandpa and the rest of the adults and bask in their polite smiles and applause.
+My grandparent’s house was huge, or it seemed so to us, and we loved to play hide and seek in the many rooms.
+Sometimes we would sing or dance for my (now late) grandpa and the rest of the adults and bask in their polite smiles and applause.
 Maybe they were impressed, I don’t know for sure, but I cherished those moments.
 When my grandpa couldn’t travel as often to meet us in Oron, we stopped going.
 The details of some of the trips are blurry now, but I don’t think I’ll ever forget how excited they made me feel.

 The next morning, we drove back to Miami with hard copies of photos in our bags and intangible memories in our heads.If you had to choose one place to visit with your family, where would it be?